Canada established diplomatic relations with Ethiopia in 1965.

 Ethiopia and Canada share common goals in promoting peace and security in East Africa.
 Canada values Ethiopia’s contribution in trying to bring stability to Somalia and the Sudan and South Sudan.

-Canada values a lasting peace between Eritrea and Ethiopia and was actively engaged in mediating the Eritrea-Ethiopia border dispute, to which it sent 450 peacekeepers to the border region in 2001 as part of a UN force with a mandate to prepare for the now-defunct UN Mission in Ethiopia and Eritrea.
+Canada values a lasting peace between Eritrea and Ethiopia and was actively engaged in mediating the Eritrea-Ethiopia border dispute, to which it sent 450 peacekeepers to the border region in 2001 as part of a UN force.
 Canada strongly encourages Ethiopia and Eritrea to respect and to fully implement the Eritrea-Ethiopia Boundary Commission’s ruling on the placement of the border.

 According to the Ministry of Mines of Ethiopia, 13 Canadian companies have signed contracts for the exploration of potash and precious and base metals, with a registered capital of $6.5 million.

 In January 2010, Canada concluded an Air Services Agreement with Ethiopia.
 Ethiopian Airlines flights from Addis Ababa to Toronto began in July 2012.

 According to a Memorandum of Understanding signed between Canada and Ethiopia in 2003, Ethiopian exports of textile and apparel goods have tariff-free access to the Canadian market.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .